lewislbr/gss/README.md

 ## Configuration options

-The server can be configured with a YAML file.
-File must be named `/gss.yaml`.
+Optionally, the server can be configured with a YAML file named `/gss.yaml`.

-> Example:
->
+The configuration file should go into the container, such as:

 > ```sh
 > docker run -p 3000:8080 -v $PWD/gss.yaml:/gss.yaml -v $PWD/public:/dist lewislbr/gss
 > ```